We spoke to our friends at Bond Vet about plant toxicity, pet-friendly plants, and what to do if your furry friend munches on a houseplant.

 Of course, if your pet is showing any serious symptoms, an emergency vet visit is warranted.
 Serious symptoms may include things like loss of consciousness, wobbliness or weakness, seizures, tremors, changes in heart rate or breathing rate, signs of discomfort, abdominal pain, or severe vomiting or diarrhea.What should I do if my pet ingested a poisonous plant?

 Never assume a plant toxicity is “mild” unless you’ve already talked to your vet or a pet poison expert and you’re 100% sure the plant is pet-safe.
-Some seriously toxic plants can have a delayed onset of signs, so you might not see symptoms until hours later, when the toxin has already done its damage.
+Some seriously toxic plants can have a delayed onset of signs, so you might not see symptoms until hours later.

 However, assuming you know exactly what your pet ate and that there’s no risk of serious toxicity, it’s possible your fur-kid may just be dealing with an upset stomach for the day.
 In this case, keep plenty of water around, and offer a bland diet that’s easy on the stomach (plain chicken and rice can work for dogs, or ask your vet for some sensitive stomach canned food).

-Avoidance is best.
+If they're curious and tend to eat anything, avoidance is best.
 If a plant is known to be toxic or dangerous to pets, it’s best to prevent any possible access.
 Alternatively, you can block the access by hanging or putting the plants up on a shelf.
-With highly toxic plants though, no matter how pretty they are, it’s just not worth the risk.Can you recommend some pet friendly/easy to care plants?
+With highly toxic plants though, no matter how pretty they are, it’s just not worth the risk.Can you recommend some pet-friendly plants?

-Never keep toxic plants, or block access if you have toxic plants at home.
-To avoid stomach upset or serious fetal issues in your pets, keep plants in a place where pets can’t access them.
+Avoid toxic plants or block access to them.
 Think high shelves or in a room where you can close the door.
-Lastly, supervise your pets and provide them plenty of play time.
-A tired and fully stimulated cat/dog is always less likely to fuss with plants!
+Always go with pet-safe plants when you can.
+Supervise your pets and provide them plenty of play time.
+A tired and fully stimulated cat or dog is always less likely to fuss with plants!